Trail Manager: City of Nevada City | Contact Parks and Recreation Department (530) 265-2496

 Trailhead: Pioneer Park- The official beginning of the Tribute Trail is next to Pioneer Park in Nevada City.
 To reach this trailhead, go to the foot of Broad St in Nevada City, continue uphill on Boulder Street less than 0.2 mile, turn right on Park Avenue, then right on Nimrod St. The trailhead is about 80 yards up Nimrod St on your right, opposite the Pioneer Park tennis courts.
 (N39.26092 W121.01287)

-Trail Facts: The Historic Downtown section of the Deer Creek Tribute Trail begins at Pioneer Park, on the Little Deer Creek Trail.
+Trail Facts: The Historic Downtown section of the Deer Creek Tribute Trail System begins at Pioneer Park, on the Little Deer Creek Trail.
 This trail follows the creek to the bottom of Broad Street, where it continues on the city sidewalk.
 The trail connects to the Nisenan Bridge section via the Jordan Street and Miners Foundry trailheads.
 While exploring the Historic Downtown section, visit the Nevada City Chamber of Commerce in Robinson Plaza and pick up a copy of the “Chinese Quarter Walking Guide.”
 Using the guide, walk up Commercial Street, especially noting the concentration of historic Chinese Quarter buildings around the intersection of York Street, then pay a visit to the beautifully landscaped little Chinese Memorial just 30 yards up Commercial Street past York Street on your right at the entrance to the municipal parking lot.
 There are public restrooms at Robinson Plaza and at the municipal parking lot by the Chinese Memorial.
 There are no restrooms, water fountains or trash cans in rural portions of the Tribute Trail.

 Look for these markers along the trail.